Trewhiddle

 Trewhiddle is a small settlement in south Cornwall, England, United Kingdom.
 It lies in the civil parish of Pentewan Valley and the ecclesiastical parish of St Austell.
 The nearest town is St Austell, approximately one mile to the north.

-The Trewhiddle Hoard (see below) has given its name to a Trewhiddle style of decoration in Anglo-Saxon art of the 9th century.
+The Trewhiddle Hoard (see below) has given its name to a Trewhiddle style of decoration of metal in Anglo-Saxon art of the 9th century.

 Manor of Trewhiddle

 Trewhiddle was formerly referred to as a manor which at one time contained two small settlements, Higher and Lower Trewhiddle.
 These settlements existed till at least 1891, but have since disappeared.
 The Trewhiddle area still includes two farms and Trewhiddle House.

 Archaeology

 The Trewhiddle Hoard

 On 8 November 1774, miners streaming for tin uncovered a hoard of 114 Anglo-Saxon coins together with a silver chalice and other gold and silver objects.
 The coins, mostly from Mercia and Wessex, indicate that the hoard was hidden, possibly to protect it from Viking raiders, in around 868.
 The artefacts were originally collected by Philip Rashleigh who published a subsequent account.
 Some were later dispersed, but most of the hoard was presented to the British Museum.
 Many of the artefacts were decorated with stylized niello animals, a feature of Anglo-Saxon art which has since become known as Trewhiddle style decoration.